openehr4j/.github/profile/README.md

 Also see: [Allowed use of openEHR specification intellectual property for client SDKs | discourse.openehr.org](https://discourse.openehr.org/t/allowed-use-of-openehr-specification-intellectual-property-for-client-sdks/4001/1)

-Java is a trademark of [Oracle, Inc](https://www.oracle.com/legal/trademarks.html).
+Java is a trademark of [Oracle](https://www.oracle.com/legal/trademarks.html).